lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * denial-of-service protection,
 * message correlation, see {{ci-edhoc}}.

-EDHOC does not require error free transport since changes in the content of a message is detected by the integrity verification, although possibly in the following message, see "transcript hashes" in {{asym}}.
+EDHOC does not require error free transport since a change in message content is detected through the transcript hashes in a subsequent integrity verification, see {{asym}}.

 EDHOC is designed to enable an authenticated key exchange with small messages, where the minimum message sizes are of the order illustrated in the first column of {{fig-sizes}}.
 There is no maximum message size specified by the protocol; this is for example dependent on the size of authentication credentials (if they are transported, see {{auth-key-id}}).